mikael-ros/advent-of-code-2024/day/2/notes.md

 procedure SafetyCheck:
     begin
         input = read file
-        n = read amount of lines in input lists = new list array of size n
+        lists = new list set

         for each line i in input do:
             begin